FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/usage-tracking/_index.md

 SecureTransport offers two options for usage reporting:

 -   *Automatic* for MFT environments using the AMPLIFY Edge Agent
     See the [AMPLIFY subscription usage and reporting](https://docs.axway.com/bundle/subusage_en/page/amplify_subscription_usage_and_reporting.html) guide.
 This guide has information for installing and configuring an agent that collects data from your on-premises product and uploads usage reports to the AMPLIFY platform.
-See <a href="st-edge_agent" class="MCXref xref">Set up usage reporting</a>.
+See [Set up usage reporting](st-edge_agent).
 -   *Manual* for SecureTransport deployments only
     This option is only applicable to environments with SecureTransport only (without Transfer CFT or other MFT products).
-See <a href="generate_usage_report" class="MCXref xref">Usage and Deployment information</a>.
+See [Usage and Deployment information](generate_usage_report).